 Why would anyone own an MSR?

 The Modern Sporting Rifle (MSR) is one of the most popular rifles sold to civilians in the market today and Americans have found practical and safe purposes for their ownership.
+They are also highly customizable, so every shooter, male or female can easily make their MSR the perfect gun for them.

 Target and Recreational Shooting